 What are Eco-Functioning Spaces®?

 Eco-Functioning Spaces® (EFS) are living systems that are specifically designed to use or replicate pre-existing ecosystems in sub/urban areas for the environmental, economic and social benefit of urban communities.
-These Eco-Functioning Spaces, when designed and used as recommended, spin off valuable ecosystem services, and UER works with owners to create and link these benefits to urban development sites in ways that create value and/or reduce costs for the site on which they are located, as well as the surrounding neighborhoods or urban districts in which they sit.
+These Eco-Functioning Spaces, when designed and used as recommended, spin off valuable ecosystem services, and UER works with owners to create and link these benefits to urban development sites in ways that add value and/or reduce costs for the site on which they are located, as well as the surrounding neighborhoods or urban districts in which they sit.

 Eco-Functioning Spaces may start out as existing natural areas (e.g. forests, forest fragments, wildflower meadows), or they may be created on previously built, impervious, or otherwise degraded areas.
 Either way, UER assists owners in creating, maintaining, and programming Eco-Functioning Spaces in ways that intentionally produce and use valuable ecosystem services for the benefit of on-site or nearby urban developments (whether commercial, residential, mixed-use, retail, or hospitality).